tweag/ghc-proposals/proposals/0000-linear-types.rst

   g = f  -- should not be well-typed g x = f x  -- is well-typed

 This would be rather unfortunate: for instance a linear function in a library could not be used with ``map`` from base.
 Which means that everybody would have to start caring about linearity.
 Worse: every use of ``map Just`` would now be untyped.
-Fortunately, this sort of opportunity is easily detected and the former definition of ``f`` is understood as the latter, well-typed, one.
-It means that it is always safe to turn a *first-order* arrow ``->`` into a ``->.``.
+Fortunately, this sort of opportunity is easily detected and the former definition of ``g`` is understood as the latter, well-typed, one.
+It means that it is always safe to turn a *first-order* regular arrow ``->`` into a linear ``->.``.

 An important point to note is that ``case_0`` is meaningless: it makes it possible to create values dependending on a value which may not exist.
 For instance the length of a list argument with multiplicity ``0``.
 Because we want to allow ``case_p`` for a variable ``p``, This creates a small complication where variables never stand for ``0``, in particular type-application of multiplicity variables must prohibit ``0``.